nawawi/klish/doc/klish.md

 ## The optional arguments {#optional_arguments}

 The command arguments can be optional.
-The [tag supports "optional" parameter that specify whether parameter is optional.
+The [PARAM] tag supports "optional" parameter that specify whether parameter is optional.
 It can be a sequence of optional parameters.
 The order of optional parameters define the order to validate values.
 If the value was  validated by optional parameter the next optional parameters will not validate this value.
 Each parameter can be specified only once.
 See the [PARAM](PARAM]) for the tag description.

 The following code creates three optional arguments and the mandatory one: